 Prior to undergoing this procedure, you will need to attend a consultation with one of our surgeons.
 They will be able to assess whether or not this procedure is suitable for you or whether other options will be better.

-Pelvic organ prolapse occurs when the tissues and muscles which support the uterus, bladder or rectum become weak or loose.
+What is Pelvic Organ Prolapse?Pelvic organ prolapse occurs when the tissues and muscles which support the uterus, bladder or rectum become weak or loose.
 One of the organs will then press or drop into the vagina.

 To treat this, you can undergo surgical procedures or resort to pessaries.
 Both methods have been associated with high levels of issues and side effects.
 As a result, laser therapy has become a more desirable option.

-Treating Pelvic Organ Prolapse can be done by laser treatment.
+What does the procedure involve?Treating Pelvic Organ Prolapse can be done by laser treatment.
 This is done using Fotona’s ProlapLase therapy.
 This uses the Er:YAG laser.
 This laser tightens the tissue and contracts the vaginal canal.

 This method stimulates new collagen production while avoiding the removal of any tissue.

-This is a gentle, non-invasive procedure.
+Does the laser treatment hurt?This is a gentle, non-invasive procedure.
 You should feel no pain during the procedure.